typemeta/funcj/codec/readme.md

         .map(ZonedDateTime::parse);
 ```

-The serialised result is then:
+The serialised results are then:

 ```Json
 {